 Fans can track how they stack up daily, weekly, and seasonally, reinforcing commitment and deepening loyalty.

-Fanbase leaderboards let fans see exactly how their fanbase stacks up—turning school pride into measurable competition
+Fanbase leaderboards let fans compete against other fanbases, turning school pride into measurable competition

 Persistent access and simplified steps eliminate confusion, making support feel secure, trustworthy, immediate, and repeatable.